citizenfx/fivem-docs/content/docs/support/ban-faq.md

 Global Bans
 -----------
 Our anticheat system is a robust trip-wire style system in which is automated in nature.
 The system detects the use of external of programs in which attempt to inject themselves into the FiveM client.
-The message will display upon the attempt to join a server and will indicate that you are Globally Banned and a timer in which displays the time remaining on your ban which is automatically set to expire after 13 days of detection.
+The message will display upon the attempt to join a server and will indicate that you are Globally Banned as well as a timer in which displays the time remaining on your ban which is automatically set to expire after 13 days of detection.
-- **Important**: Graphic and sound packs or modifications **do not cause the global bans.**
+- **Important**: Graphic and sound packs or modifications **do not cause global bans.**

 <br/>